itsrever/custom-integration-docs/README.md

 The <code>body</code> that will be inclued in this request to your endpoint is:
 <details class="detail-object">
     <summary> <code>ecommerceID</code> : <code class="type">string</code></summary>
+    A string identifier that we use to identify your platform inside our returns portal and dashboard
 </details>

 <details class="detail-object">